ryosan-470/dotfiles/README.md

 This is a repository with my configuration files, those that in Linux/OSX normally are those files under the ```{$HOME}``` directory that are hidden and preceded by a dot, AKA, **dotfiles**.

+# IMPORTANT NOTICE
+I decide to use [spacemacs](http://spacemacs.org).
+I don't support my [dotemacs](https://github.com/dotemacs) and merge to this repository.

 ## How to setup